Funding Resources for Shandong Aerospace Researchers

 Gastdozentenprogramm | German Academic Exchange Service (DAAD)

-(Please note this call is currently closed, but reopens annually) Value: dependent on salary and length of stay- please see below The Foreign Guest Lecturer Program ("Förderung ausländischer Gastdozenten zu Lehrtätigkeiten an deutschen Hochschulen") serves to enhance the internationalization of the German higher education institutes and improve the international dimension of teaching.
+Deadline: please note this call is currently closed, but reopens annually with a summer deadline Value: dependent on salary and length of stay- please see below The Foreign Guest Lecturer Program ("Förderung ausländischer Gastdozenten zu Lehrtätigkeiten an deutschen Hochschulen") serves to enhance the internationalization of the German higher education institutes and improve the international dimension of teaching.
 The two models of this program differentiate between an agreement with an individual guest lecturer or with a Visiting Chair which contributes guest lectures on a consecutive basis.
 The cooperation should result in the internationalization of courses and, in the case of a Visiting Chair, more structural measures for sustainable internationalization, which could be embedded in the development of a study program.
 The teaching commitment should approach but is not required to be the equivalent of a standard lecturer position at a German university.
 A financial contribution by the higher education institution to the salary of the guest lecturer is preconditioned.
 Additional financial support will be considered positively during the selection process.
 The remaining will be funded by DAAD.
 In addition, mobility support and funding towards conference participation is available.
 The salary for professors in Bavaria can be found in category W of the standardized tables for the public service.
 Find further information or apply here. |

-São Paulo Researchers in International Cooperation (SPRINT) | FAPESP (Closed)
+São Paulo Researchers in International Cooperation (SPRINT) | FAPESP

 São Paulo Researchers in International Cooperation (SPRINT) | São Paulo Research Foundation (FAPESP)

-(Please note SPRINT is currently closed due to the global public health situation) Value: dependent on proposal, please see below The objective of the SPRINT programme is to promote the engagement of researchers affiliated to institutions of higher education and research in the State of São Paulo in partnership with researchers abroad in order to: 1) further develop qualitatively the ongoing research projects; and 2) work cooperatively aiming at the elaboration of joint research projects of medium and long term, for submission to FAPESP, by researchers from the State of São Paulo, and to the research funding agencies in the countries of corresponding partners, by their colleagues.
+Deadline: 23 February, 2026 Value: dependent on proposal, please see below The objective of the SPRINT programme is to promote the engagement of researchers affiliated to institutions of higher education and research in the State of São Paulo in partnership with researchers abroad in order to: 1) further develop qualitatively the ongoing research projects; and 2) work cooperatively aiming at the elaboration of joint research projects of medium and long term, for submission to FAPESP, by researchers from the State of São Paulo, and to the research funding agencies in the countries of corresponding partners, by their colleagues.
 SPRINT provides funding for the initial phase of international research collaborations with clear expectations that the next phase will be a presentation, by the researchers from the State of São Paulo, of research proposals in the regular funding lines of FAPESP aiming to continue the research started under SPRINT and the consequently consolidation of the partnership.
 Foreign partners must provide their own funding through the appropriate partner agencies.
 Selected projects must last between 12 and 24 months.
 Joint petitioners should submit their proposals in both countries, using the appropriate forms supplied by the respective agencies.
 Each proposal will initially be analyzed by the agency in the country of its origin.
-Selected proposals will then be evaluated by a panel of FAPESP and representatives of the other partner institution.
-There are four calls each year.
-The deadlines for the submission of proposals in each round will be determined annually and will always be on the last Monday of each following month: January, April, July, and October.
-Regularly, proposals may only be submitted for mobility of researchers from the State of São Paulo and from institutions abroad that hold cooperation agreements with FAPESP.
-However, in this call FAPESP will also accept proposals from researchers whose partners are from institutions with which FAPESP does not have a current agreement or with which FAPESP has current agreements but whose institutions are not joining the current SPRINT edition.
-There are no partner institutions from Shandong for this call, but researchers may still apply via their institutions.
-Review the call here.
-Review the SPRINT Guidelines here (please note you will need to scroll down past the lists of partner institutions). |
+Under SPRINT, projects are initially funded for 12 months, with a possible extension of up to an additional 24 months depending on the results obtained and the evolution of the collaboration.
+The proposals should provide for the mobility of the São Paulo research team to the institution abroad in the first year, but they can already foresee the subsequent stages, which are the arrival of the foreign partners to the institution in the state of São Paulo in the second year and the implementation of joint research in the third year, based on seed funding.
+Researchers partners of any foreign institution can prove the financing of the missions by their own institution or of the development agency for which they have contemplated project.
+Therefore, it is not necessary that groups and institutions have agreements with FAPESP to participate.
+Nevertheless, interested foreign research institutions can create conditions for receiving proposals in collaboration and funding of their teams in scientific missions in research institutions in the state of São Paulo.
+Review the SPRINT program webpage here. |

-Visiting Researcher Program | FAPESP (Closed)
+Visiting Researcher Program | FAPESP

 Visiting Researcher Program | São Paulo Research Foundation (FAPESP)